 Paulo Roberto Elian dos Santos

-Vice Director's Office of Institutional Management and Development
+Vice Director’s Office of Management and Institutional Development

 Nercilene Santos da Silva Monteiro

 Vice Director’s Office of Cultural Heritage and Science Communication